Managing Package Deliveries During the Holiday Season

 1. Storage needs have changed.

 It is important to recognize that a small locker room in a condominium building may no longer be sufficient for the number of package deliveries brought in every day.
 "The space set aside is not often large enough," says Luis Armas, regional director at FirstService Residential.
 "The area needed to accommodate them needs to be close to the front desk, so that concierge doesn’t have to abandon their station to obtain packages continuously."

-Here’s a look at how FirstService Residential is taking the necessary precautions throughout the holidays to keep concierge, residents, and property managers safe.
+Here’s a look at how FirstService Residential is taking the necessary steps to ensure the management of deliveries runs smoothly.

 1. Making room for the package deliveries.

 As mentioned, package deliveries are coming in at an alarming rate, with piles of them coming to the front desk.
 Our solution is to dedicate locker rooms for these packages or, if available, a large storage room to provide ample space for concierges to move around.